criwebtools/clipboard-paster/README.md

 ## Features
 - Images stored in the clipboard (e.g. screenshots) may be pasted into file upload fields designated as @INLINE.
-- Double-clicking on an inline image will open it into a new window or tab, sized to the underlying dimensions if the image.
+- Double-clicking on an inline image will open it into a new window or tab, sized to the underlying dimensions of the image.
-- Support for new action tags @USER-FIRSTNAME, @USER-LASTNAME and @USER-EMAIL, for autopoulating REDCap form fields
+- Support for new action tags @USER-FIRSTNAME, @USER-LASTNAME and @USER-EMAIL, for autopopulating REDCap form fields

 ## Browser support
 We have tested the Clipboard Paster on Chrome, Edge, Firefox and Safari.